ENJOY OUR FAVORITE ESSENTIAL OIL INFUSED POPSICLES FOR A HEALTHY SUMMER TREAT. THEY ARE SURE TO BE A HIT FOR THE WHOLE FAMILY.

 - 1 lemon, zested

-- 1/4 cup lemon juice (I use the lemon zested)
+- 1/4 cup lemon juice (I used the juice from the zested lemon)

 - 1/4 cup honey